 There is no doubt that homeschooling can put you and your kids at an advantage.
 That list of advantages is ever-growing too.
-With the advancement of technologies and programs extending to suit families of all sorts of alternative learning models, the opportunities available to homeschoolers is more than any other time in history.
-Don’t get me wrong, I support and love all of the S.T.E.M programs, robotics courses for this and a subscription crate for that.
+With the advancement of technologies and programs extending to suit families of all sorts of alternative learning models, the opportunities available to homeschoolers are more than at any other time in history.
+Don’t get me wrong, I support and love all of the S.T.E.M programs, robotics courses for this, and a subscription crate for that.
 However what about some of our long-lost knowledge?
 Is there a place for teaching lost skills, life skills, dare I say even old-fashioned skills?
 Do you know those vintage skills that grandma used to know, the know-how that seemed to just disappear with generations past?

 Luckily this is something the homeschool community can generally avoid with a little forethought.
 As with almost all homeschool parents I always try to make everything a learning lesson when possible.
 Grocery shopping, baking, sewing, and many other tasks become a time to slow down and teach as well.
 There are many skills kids of today could benefit from, however much go completely without.